 I am a researcher in Fluid Dynamics, primarily interested in the transition from laminar to turbulent flow in wall-bounded shear flows.
 My recent work focuses on intermittency phenomena, characterized by the spatio-temporal coexistence of laminar and turbulent regions.
 I am also deeply interested in the computation and analysis of Exact Coherent Structures (ECS), which serve as precursors or building blocks of chaotic attractors and turbulence.

-In addition, I study extensional and viscoelastic flows, exploring their unique dynamical behaviors.
+In addition, I study extensional and viscoelastic flows by exploring their unique dynamical behaviors.
 More details about my research can be found on the Projects page.

 I investigate these phenomena within the framework of dynamical systems and bifurcation theory, employing numerical simulations as a primary tool.
 My expertise includes optimization and spectral methods, hydrodynamic stability analysis, Newton solvers, homotopy continuation schemes, and Arnoldi-based stability analyses, among other computational techniques.